 When one has gynecomastia, the excess fat and tissue present detract from a sculpted chest and make the chest appear breast-like.
-While gynecomastia poses no physical health risk by itself, make no mistake – enlarged breasts can dramatically affect self-esteem and that’s why many men seek to have this corrected through male breast reduction surgery.
+While gynecomastia poses no physical health risk by itself, make no mistake – enlarged breasts can dramatically affect self-esteem.

 Men seldom discuss their insecurities of their breasts with wives, family, or friends, and are more hesitant to see a doctor for such insecurities.
 If you suffer having gynecomastia, you may recognize such insecurities.
 You may be hesitant to be shirtless in public or fear to wear certain t-shirts that can expose your underlying breasts.
 You also may not feel entirely comfortable discussing your embarrassment with friends or family members.
 However, men with enlarged breasts is not uncommon and the feeling of embarrassment occurs very frequently in the adult population.
 You are not alone.
 In fact, studies have demonstrated that 30-60% of all men have enlarged breast size to some degree.

-The good news is that correcting gynecomastia is possible!
-And, male breast reduction is a procedure that Dr. Neavin performs regularly.
+Treating gynecomastia is possible and does require surgery.
+The surgery is referred to as male breast reduction and it is is a procedure that Dr. Neavin performs regularly.
 At Artisan of Beauty, the technique and care that you receive are unparalleled.
-Dr. Neavin specializes in treating gynecomastia through plastic surgery.
+Dr. Neavin is one of the top rated gynecomastia surgeons in Los Angeles and specializes in treating gynecomastia through plastic surgery.
 And, he has a great deal of experience to guarantee you the best gynecomastia surgery Los Angeles has to offer.

 How Do Men Develop Gynecomastia?